 For running errands or visiting friends outside the home, a woman did not need to change dresses.
 The house dress was nice enough.
-Simply adding jewelry, gloves, a belt, a cardigan sweater, or a bolero jacket was enough to transition her dress out of the house.
-The 1950s were not a time to look like a domestic servant even if she acted like one.
+Simply adding jewelry, gloves, a belt, and a cardigan sweater or bolero jacket was enough to transition her dress out of the house.
+The 1950s were not a time to look like a domestic servant, even if she acted like one.
 Fashion was fashionable even when no one would see her in it.

 Buy or Sew 1950s House Dresses

 Vintage 1950s house dresses are still easy to buy today but not always in a size or condition you need.
 Most reproduction 1950s dresses are sleeveless summer dresses or nicer afternoon styles.
 The house dress style is less common.
 These are some options I have found online: